 - I would still need to buy my coffee

-- It’s difficult to carry a reusable cup around, especially when traveling
+- It’s difficult to carry a reusable cup around, especially when travelling

 - Reusable cups need to be more portable